ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 > Sure, you can fire off cold emails to people you respect — they’re just a click away — but you’ll be lucky if 2 percent even reply.
 The best way to attract a mentor is to create something worthy of the mentor’s attention.
 Do something interesting, and instead of having to push your way in, you’ll get pulled in.
 The network comes to you.

-In sum, [don't worry about who you know, but be worth knowing.](https://static1.squarespace.com/static/50d63bc4e4b0e383f5b2a05a/t/5655fa1de4b0f60cdb986ad5/1448475165543/Job+market+advice+for+PhDs+November2015-2.pdf).
+In sum, [don't worry about who you know, but be worth knowing](https://static1.squarespace.com/static/50d63bc4e4b0e383f5b2a05a/t/5655fa1de4b0f60cdb986ad5/1448475165543/Job+market+advice+for+PhDs+November2015-2.pdf).
 But how do you become "worth knowing?"

-Build your personal brand.
-Rachel Thomas just wrote a [fantastic post](http://www.fast.ai/2017/12/18/personal-brand/) on this, covering what a brand even means, how to get over the "ick" factor, and how to use twitter, public speaking, and blogging to do so.
+One way is to build your personal brand.
+Rachel Thomas just wrote a [fantastic post](http://www.fast.ai/2017/12/18/personal-brand/) on this, covering what a personal brand even is, how to get over the "ick" factor, and how to use twitter, public speaking, and blogging to build one.
 For more advice, check out [Dave Robinson's post](http://varianceexplained.org/r/start-blog/) and [Rachel Thomas' other post](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045) on why you should make a blog and where to start.
 While having projects on github is good, data scientists also need communication skills.
 Plus, it's just more likely people will read a post summarizing the main takeaways and methods of a project rather than trying to parse thousands of lines of barely commented code.

 ### Find a connection